The Government Procurement Review: European Union

-Special rules apply to utilities for the supply of goods (but not works or services).
-Where more than half the products (including software in telecommunications network equipment) in a bid are from third countries with which the EU does not have reciprocal agreements and the bid is equivalent in price and quality to an EU bid, then the utility must favour the bid comprising EU products.71
+Special rules apply to utilities for the supply of goods, but not works or services.
+Where more than half the products (including software in telecommunications network equipment) in a bid are from third countries with which the European Union does not have reciprocal agreements and the bid is equivalent in price and quality to an EU bid, then the utility must favour the bid comprising EU products.69

 EU rules do not currently prevent non-EU access to public procurement, but restrictions may occur at Member State level.
-In practice, third-country businesses may be able to overcome any protectionist national rules if they bid through a subsidiary established within the EU.
+In practice, third-country businesses may be able to overcome any protectionist national rules if they bid through a subsidiary established within the European Union.

 i Evaluating tenders

-Authorities may assess bids on the basis of price or cost alone, taking a cost-effectiveness approach, or the best price–quality ratio to determine which is the most economically advantageous tender.
+Authorities may assess bids on the basis of price or cost alone, taking a cost-effectiveness approach, or the best price to quality ratio to determine which is the most economically advantageous tender.

-The authority must, if a tender appears to be abnormally low, request explanations from the bidder and may then reject the abnormally low tender.73
+The authority must, if a tender appears to be abnormally low, request explanations from the bidder and may then reject the abnormally low tender.71

 ii National interest and public policy considerations

-The procurement may take account of social or environmental considerations, but this must be non-discriminatory and proportionate to the objectives being pursued.75 Any requirements must be relevant to the contract.74
+The procurement may take account of social or environmental considerations, but this must be non-discriminatory and proportionate to the objectives being pursued.73 Any requirements must be relevant to the contract.74

 There are limited national interest exceptions in the Directives.
-For example, the Defence and Security Procurement Directive does not apply to contracts for the purpose of intelligence activities or that would oblige the Member State to supply information contrary to the essential interests of its security.77 These exceptions are narrowly construed.
+For example, the Defence and Security Procurement Directive does not apply to contracts for the purpose of intelligence activities or that would oblige the relevant Member State to supply information contrary to the essential interests of its security.75 These exceptions are narrowly construed.

 Under the Directives, authorities are required to notify bidders of decisions and supply certain information.
-When they make an award decision, they must then 'stand still' for a minimum of 10 calendar days before signing the contract.78 This period allows unsuccessful bidders time to bring a legal challenge to prevent contract signing if they consider that the award decision is unlawful.
-Notices of award decisions to bidders must include scores and a narrative summary of the characteristics and relative advantages of the winning bid.
+When they make an award decision, they must then observe a standstill period for a minimum of 10 calendar days before signing the contract.76 This period allows unsuccessful bidders time to bring a legal challenge to prevent contract signing if they consider that the award decision is unlawful.
+Notices of award decisions to bidders must include scores as well as a narrative summary of the characteristics and relative advantages of the winning bid.

 Challenges to procurement decisions may be brought in the national courts.
 The cost, complexity and duration of these processes vary considerably from Member State to Member State.

-Member States must ensure that decisions taken by authorities 'may be reviewed effectively',80 and 'as rapidly as possible', in accordance with the Remedies Provisions.81 'Decisions' are construed broadly and can include a decision to admit a bidder.82 Member States may decide who is to carry out such reviews (the review body).
+Member States must ensure that decisions made by authorities 'may be reviewed effectively'78 and 'as rapidly as possible', in accordance with the Remedies Provisions.79 The term 'decisions' is construed broadly and can include a decision to admit a bidder.80 Member States may decide who is to carry out such reviews (the review body).
 The nature of review bodies varies considerably between Member States and no bidder should assume that the relevant review body will be the national court.
 Member States may require that a bidder first seek review with the authority or that a bidder be required to notify the authority of its intention to seek review.

 The review body must be independent of the authority and the Member State must provide that its decisions can be effectively enforced.
 If the review body is not the national court, then written reasons for the decision of the review body must be given and there must be a further right of review by a court that is independent of both the review body and the contracting authority.

-The review procedures must be available as a minimum to any person 'having or having had an interest in obtaining a particular contract' (i.e., to bidders themselves) who can show that he or she has been or risks being harmed by an alleged infringement.
-This leaves scope for interpretation of what a risk of being harmed might mean; for example, must the bidder show that, but for the breach, it would have good prospects of being awarded the contract or merely that it would have had a more than minimal prospect of being awarded the contract?
-The CJEU has clarified that a bidder who has been definitively excluded from a procedure by an authority (for failure to provide original documentation pertaining to financial standing) can be refused access to a review of the award decision in that procedure.83 However, it is not necessary for a bidder to prove that the procurement would have had to be re-run.84
+The review procedures must be available as a minimum to any person 'having or having had an interest in obtaining a particular contract' (i.e., to bidders themselves) who can show that he or she has been, or risks being, harmed by an alleged infringement.
+This leaves scope for interpretation of what a risk of being harmed might mean: for example, must the bidder show that, but for the breach, it would have good prospects of being awarded the contract or merely that it would have had a more than minimal prospect of being awarded the contract?
+The CJEU has clarified that a bidder who has been definitively excluded from a procedure by an authority (for failure to provide original documentation pertaining to financial standing) can be refused access to a review of the award decision in that procedure.81 However, it is not necessary for a bidder to prove that the procurement would have had to be re-run.82

 Review procedures adopted by individual Member States have been challenged on occasion.
 This has led the CJEU to consider areas such as court fees, limitation periods and the availability of remedies.

-If the Commission considers that a serious infringement of Community law has been committed during a contract award procedure, it will notify the Member State, giving reasons, prior to a contract being concluded.86 The Member State must then either correct the infringement, give a reasoned submission as to why no correction has been made or suspend the contract award procedure pending a decision as to whether to correct.
+If the EC considers that a serious infringement of Community law has been committed during a contract award procedure, it will notify the relevant Member State, giving reasons, prior to a contract being concluded.84 The Member State must then either correct the infringement, give a reasoned submission as to why no correction has been made or suspend the contract award procedure pending a decision as to whether to correct.

 ii Grounds for challenge

-The number of challenges and prospects of success vary considerably from state to state.88
+The number of challenges and prospects of success vary considerably between Member States.86

 There are four main types of remedies that must be available to the review body under the review procedures.
 The first three are: